0

 Yes!
 A top-loading machine can act as your basin - fill it with water, add wool wash, let soak, and then use the machine’s spin cycle to spin out the water.

-You can also use front-loading machines, with caution - use a delicate or speed cycle with cold water, and set the spin to medium or low.
+You can also use front-loading washing machines, with caution - use a delicate or speed cycle with cold water, and set the spin to medium or low.

 Once you’ve spun most of the water out of your shawl, it’s time to lay it out.
 Prepare your blocking surface - here we’re using Cocoknits blocking mats, which interlock to create a perfect shape to block on.
 You can also use a spare bed, carpet, or just dry towels on the floor - it should be somewhere that the shawl can dry undisturbed for a few hours or a day.